-Paradise Fire is David Benjamin Sherry’s third solo exhibition at the gallery.
-Well known for imaging vividly monochromatic landscapes, his latest series of over 20 photographs present a more realist view of the American West, yet he continues to use an 8 x 10 field camera – a solitary process that is as taxing as it is meditative.
-The exhibition’s title refers to a wildfire that burned roughly 2800 acres of Washington State’s rainforest earlier this year, an event indicating the severity of our changing climate, and a natural disaster named by pairing two seemingly contradictory words.
-Antithetical language can reach to articulate the unimaginable, and Sherry’s pictures endeavor to visualize an enigmatic landscape – a paradise on fire.
+Paradise Fire is an ongoing project that presents a more realist view of the American West, monochrome colors aside.
+With this work, I continue to use an 8 x 10 field camera – a solitary process that is as taxing as it is meditative.
+The exhibition’s title refers to a wildfire that burned roughly 2800 acres of Washington State’s rainforest in 2015, an event indicating the severity of our changing climate, and a natural disaster named by pairing two seemingly contradictory words.
+Antithetical language can reach to articulate the unimaginable, and my pictures endeavor to visualize an enigmatic landscape – a paradise on fire.

-After returning to many of the same parks and sites depicted in previous work, his experience of these locations changed; he captured a different perspective, truer in coloration and more candid in composition.
-His titles list places and dates, and in some instances they disclose a subtext, as in Near the Future Sight of Portal Preserve, a Housing Development, Lone Pine, California, July 2015, a radiant representation of Mount Whitney, or Wildfire in Glacier National Park, St. Mary, Montana, August 2015, an image of a rainbow-hued cloud.
-Subsequently, Sherry’s titles give context to scenes that are otherwise sublime.
+After returning to many of the same parks and sites depicted in previous work, my experience of these locations changed; I captured a different perspective, truer in coloration and more candid in composition.
+My titles list places and dates, and in some instances they disclose a subtext, as in Near the Future Sight of Portal Preserve, a Housing Development, Lone Pine, California, July 2015, a representation of Mount Whitney, or Wildfire in Glacier National Park, St. Mary, Montana, August 2015, an image of a rainbow-hued cloud.

 Paradise Fire contrasts nature’s perfection against reality’s flaws through photographs that document settings such as: tourists taking selfies at Yellowstone; landscapes with encroaching forest fires; or, a desert floor scarred by dirt bike tracks.
-For Sherry, a connection to the people he encounters, along with the associated trappings of technology and terrestrial decline, combine with his continued affinity for the environment.
-He arrives at images that consider inevitable change, which simultaneously frame a binary experience, one that is alluring, yet ominous.
+For me, a connection to the people I encounter, along with the associated trappings of technology and terrestrial decline, combine with my continued affinity for the environment --- I arrived at images that consider inevitable change, which simultaneously frame a binary experience, one that is alluring, yet ominous.

-My interest lays in the changing American landscape, and this new series of pictures reflects my unease.
+My interest lies in the changing American landscape, and this ongoing series reflects my unease.
 Our land is a direct reflection of human existence – our past, our contemporary lives, and ultimately our impact.
-I explored, with empathy, these facets of society and the environment, looking to capture surreal moments, in order to better understand the complexities of our existence.
+I continue to explore, with empathy, these facets of society and the environment, looking to capture surreal moments, in order to better understand the complexities of our existence.